solidjs/solid/documentation/api.md

 Creates a new effect that explicitly tracks dependencies.
 The 2nd optional argument is an explicit array of dependencies.
 The 3rd optional argument is whether to defer initial execution of the effect until a value has changed (this only works with explicit dependencies).

+### `createResource(initialValue): [getValueFn, loadFn]`

+Creates a new resource signal that can hold a async resource.
+Resources when read while loading trigger Suspense.
+The `loadFn` takes a promise whose resolved value is set in the resource.

+### `createResourceState(initialValue): [state, loadState, setState]`

+Creates a new Resource State object.
+Similar to normal state except each immediate property is a resource.

 ### `onCleanup((final: boolean) => <code>)`

 Registers a cleanup methodthat executes on disposal or recalculation of the current context.